nickcharron/3d_map_builder/README.md

 We also provide a docker container with the 3d_map_builder and libbeam compiled in a catkin workspace.
 This docker can be retrieved from: https://hub.docker.com/repository/docker/nickcharron/3d_map_builder

-## Example

-We provide an example bag file and configuration to help you get started.
-For simplicity, we will provide instructions for running using the docker image, however, if you are insalling locally, then follow the instructions above and ignore the docker parts from this section

-### Download Data and Setup Docker

-1. Download simulation dataset from [here](https://drive.google.com/file/d/1GferYDDFnFdmXObrdfwO2Mof7sdyI0Nf/view?usp=sharing)
-2. Install docker if not already installed.
-See instructions [here](https://docs.docker.com/engine/install/ubuntu/), or use our install script in 3d_map_builder/scripts/install_docker.bash
-3. docker pull nickcharron/3d_map_builder
-4. start a docker container:

-    ```
-    docker run -it --rm -v /home/nick/datasets/simulation:/home/user/datasets -u user nickcharron/3d_map_builder
-    ```

-    Notes:  -it attaches to the docker
-            --rm closes the container on exit
-            -v mounts the downloaded data to the /home/user/datasets folder in the container -u switches to the user `user`.
-Note sudo password is `password`

-### Get

 ## Goal/Objectives:

 * To have a method for building a map from 3D data (e.g., lidar, RGBD camera, sonar, etc) given a trajectory output from SLAM and extrinsic calibrations